-The goal to Enhance Quality of Life Through the Provision of Public Services almost met its annual goal in PY 2023, achieving 77.2% of the expected number of persons assisted.
+The Enhance Quality of Life Through the Provision of Public Services almost met it goal in PY 2023, achieving 77.2% of the expected number of persons assisted.
 These programs included the Child Care Council, Mobile Laboratory Program, the Village Learning Center, Capital IDEA, HEART Educational Programs Inspiring Communities, health services programs provided by the Houston Health Department, and employment training programs.
 HCD expects to meet its goal in PY 2024.